Peter Dawson (bass-baritone): The concert platform

 Dawson was approached to appear in an important concert in London at the Queen's Hall; but first (in 1909–1910) he made a successful six-month tour of Australia with the Amy Castles company of singers.
 On his return, he began appearing in Promenade Concerts.
 A second long tour with his own company in Australia and New Zealand ended with the outbreak of war in Europe in 1914.
-He returned via South Africa, to England where he made concert appearances for wartime charities and the troops, but later decided to go back to Australia to enlist in the Australian Army as a private.
+He returned via South Africa to England, where he made concert appearances for wartime charities and the troops, but later decided to go back to Australia to enlist in the Australian Army as a private.
 However, the Armistice of 1918 intervened before he saw frontline service.

 After the war and with another South African tour under his belt, Dawson returned to England.
 His voice was now entering its peak phase.
 A British tour ensued with International Celebrity Concerts, involving recitals of operatic numbers.
 Accompanied on the piano by Gerald Moore, he then gave lieder recitals at the Wigmore Hall in 1924.
 An extensive Australian tour (his sixth) occurred in 1931, and he paid further visits to his homeland in 1933, 1935, early 1939 and 1948–49.
 He made an extensive singing tour of India, Burma and the Straits Settlements during the 1930s; he also visited Ireland.
-His first BBC radio broadcast was made in 1931 and included lieder by Franz Schubert and Johannes Brahms; he subsequently became a prolific broadcaster, and was still active 'on air' as late as the 1950s.
+His first BBC radio broadcast was made in 1931 and included lieder by Franz Schubert and Johannes Brahms; he subsequently became a prolific broadcaster, and was still active "on air" as late as the 1950s.

-He was in Australia on the outbreak of World War II.
-Too old (at 57) to enlist, he contributed to the war effort as director of the family firm of Thomas Dawson & Sons, which were producing tins for military use, and by broadcasting and recording songs as well as touring army camps with concert parties.
+He was in Australia at the outbreak of World War II.
+Too old (at 57) to enlist, he contributed to the war effort as director of the family firm of Thomas Dawson & Sons, which was producing tins for military use, and by broadcasting and recording songs as well as touring army camps with concert parties.

 His last public performance was a concert for the Australian Broadcasting Commission in his home town of Adelaide, in January 1961.
 He died of heart failure in Sydney in September of that year and was buried in Rookwood Cemetery.